dokku/dokku-letsencrypt/README.md

 Variable             | Default           | Description
 ---------------------|-------------------|-------------------------------------------------------------------------
-`email`              | (none)            | **REQUIRED:** E-mail address to use for registering with Let's Encrypt.
+`dns-provicer`       | (none)            | The name of a [valid lego dns-provider](https://go-acme.github.io/lego/dns/) `email`              | (none)            | **REQUIRED:** E-mail address to use for registering with Let's Encrypt.
 `graceperiod`        | 2592000 (30 days) | Time in seconds left on a certificate before it should get renewed `lego-docker-args`   | (none)            | Extra arguments to pass via `docker run`.
 See the [lego CLI documentation](https://go-acme.github.io/lego/usage/cli/) for available options.
 `server`             | default           | Which ACME server to use.
 Can be 'default', 'staging' or a URL

 You can set a setting using `dokku letsencrypt:set $APP $SETTING_NAME $SETTING_VALUE`.
 When looking for a setting, the plugin will first look if it was defined for the current app and fall back to settings defined by `--global`.

+> Note: See "DNS-01 Challenge" for more information on configuration a dns-provider for DNS-01 based challenges and wildcard support.

 ## Redirecting from HTTP to HTTPS